-- All SCM activities shall be executed in accordance with pre-established levels of authority through delegations attached thereto to ensure control and division of responsibility. - Delegations shall be in writing to a specific individual or the holder of a post. - □ A delegation shall be subject to such limitations and conditions as the Accounting Officer or the Provincial Treasury may impose in a specific case. - The Accounting Officer is entitled to confirm, vary or revoke any decision taken in consequence of a delegation, provided such variation or revocation is within the ambit of the SCM framework. - 1.1 Any activity to be executed must be done in accordance with a delegation.
+Addicional of Admicking POLICY ☐ All SCM activities shall be executed in accordance with pre-established levels of authority through delegations attached thereto to ensure control and division of responsibility. ☐ Delegations shall be in writing to a specific individual or the holder of a post. ☐ A delegation shall be subject to such limitations and conditions as the Accounting Officer or the Provincial Treasury may impose in a specific case. ☐ The Accounting Officer is entitled to confirm, vary or revoke any decision taken in consequence of a delegation, provided such variation or revocation is within the ambit of the SCM framework.
+Any activity to be executed must be done in accordance with a delegation.
 These delegations must be personalised (indicating a person and/or a rank), in writing and contained in the Accounting Officer's delegated powers.

-2 RESPONSIBILITIES OF OFFICIALS

-Each official shall carry out its activities within its area of responsibility.

-- Each official shall take appropriate steps to prevent any unauthorised, irregular, fruitless and wasteful expenditure in its area of responsibility. - 2.1 A person in the relevant division holding the rank to which the authority has been delegated or the person with the authority in the Department appointed for the task must carry it out satisfying the various supply chain requirements, including the ability to commit the Department. - 2.2 All activities not delegated to a person in the relevant division or the supply chain division holding the rank to which the authority has been delegated, must be forwarded upwards to the person holding the required rank or to the relevant delegated structure.
+RESPONSIBILITIES OF OFFICIALS POLICY ☐ Each official shall carry out its activities within its area of responsibility. ☐ Each official shall take appropriate steps to prevent any unauthorised, irregular, fruitless and wasteful expenditure in its area of responsibility.
+A person in the relevant division holding the rank to which the authority has been delegated or the person with the authority in the Department appointed for the task must carry it out satisfying the various supply chain requirements, including the ability to commit the Department.
+All activities not delegated to a person in the relevant division or the supply chain division holding the rank to which the authority has been delegated, must be forwarded upwards to the person holding the required rank or to the relevant delegated structure.
+PARTICIPATION OF ADVISORS POLICY ☐ Advisors may not assist in the execution of the supply chain management function.
+They may only provide advice. ☐ No advisor may form part of the final decision-making process regarding the award of a bid.